NP-membership for the boundary-boundary art-gallery problem: Introduction

-It has been know since at least 1967 \cite{Binary2SAT} that boolean 2CSPs can be decided in polynomial time.
-On the other hand, ternary 2CSPs are already NP-hard \cite{Monotone2SAT}.
-In 2000, Beckert, Hahnle and Manya \cite{Monotone2SAT} gave a polynomial-time algorithm for solving 2CSPS where the variables lie in a lattice and the constraints are disjunctions of terms of form $x\ge c$ or $x\le c$.
+It has been known since at least 1967 \cite{Binary2SAT} that boolean (variables take values in $\{0, 1\}$, i.e. 2SAT) 2CSPs can be decided in polynomial time.
+On the other hand, ternary (variables take values in $\{0, 1, 2\}$) 2CSPs are already NP-hard \cite{Monotone2SAT}.
+In 2000, Beckert, Hahnle and Manya \cite{Monotone2SAT} gave a polynomial-time algorithm for solving (discrete) 2CSPS where the variables lie in a lattice (that is, a partially ordered set where least upper bounds and greatest lower bounds exist) and the constraints are disjunctions of terms of form $x\ge c$ or $x\le c$ (the constraints are in some sense \emph{monotone} with respect to the lattice).
 Charatonik and Wrona \cite{MonotoneFaster} later gave a faster algorithm for these instances.